leela-zero/leela-zero/README.md

 The engine supports the GTP protocol, version 2, specified at: https://www.lysator.liu.se/~gunnar/gtp/gtp2-spec-draft2/gtp2-spec.html

+Leela Zero is not meant to be used directly.
+You need a graphical interface for it, which will interface with Leela Zero through the GTP protocol.

+Sabaki (http://sabaki.yichuanshen.de/) is a very nice looking GUI with GTP 2 capability.
+It should work with this engine.
+A lot of go software can interface to an engine via GTP, so look around.

-Add the --gtp commandline option to enable it.
+Add the --gtp commandline option on the engine command line to enable Leela Zero's GTP support.
 You will need a weights file, specify that with the -w option.

 All required commands are supported, as well as the tournament subset, and "loadsgf".
 The full set can be seen with "list_commands".
 The time control can be specified over GTP via the time\_settings command.
 The kgs-time\_settings extension is also supported.
 These have to be supplied by the GTP 2 interface, not via the command line!

-Sabaki (http://sabaki.yichuanshen.de/) is a very nice looking GUI with GTP 2 capability.
-It should work with this engine.

 # Weights format